-This manual is designed to aid those documenting Florida's archaeological sites using the Archaeological Site Form, Version 4.0.
+This manual is designed to aid those documenting Florida's archaeological sites using the Archaeological Site Form, Version 5.0.
 Refer to Appendix C for a definition of archaeological sites and occurrences for recording purposes.
 If you wish to record a structure, cemetery or bridge please use the corresponding Florida Master Site File form and not the Archaeological Site Form.
 If you wish to record a district, landscape or extant linear resource (such as a rail, canal or road), use the Resource Group Form.
 Contact the Florida Master Site File for guidance on which form to use for a particular resource.
 Site File forms can be downloaded from the Florida Master Site File website or obtained directly from the Site File at the address below.

-Florida Master Site File 500 S. Bronough St. Tallahassee, FL 32399-0250 e-mail: SiteFile@dos.state.fl.us website: www.flheritage.com/preservation/sitefile
+Florida Master Site File 500 S. Bronough St. Tallahassee, FL 32399-0250 e-mail: SiteFile@dos.myflorida.com website: http://dos.myflorida.com/historical/preservation/master-site-file/